-When all the re-allocations between review panels have been completed and all review panel members have reported any conflict of interest, the chair will allocate the applications to members of the review panel.
+When the review panel members have reported any conflict of interest, the chair will allocate the applications to members of the review panel.
 Each application shall be read by at least three reviewers, one of which is given the role of rapporteur.
 The rapporteur is responsible for presenting the application for discussion at the meeting.
 As rapporteur, you are also responsible for summarising the review panel's statement on the application after the meeting.